JacobM184/EfficientNet-for-Gun-detection/README.md

 To add your own test gun images, place them into directory/ad/gunval/gun
 Note: Please ensure that you have a CUDA enabled GPU for training or it will take forever(hundereds of hours).
-Please find the links to our other scripts below:
+Please find the links to our training scripts below:
 * [B0 with AveragePool5]()
 * [B0 with MaxPool]()
 * [B0 with AveragePool9](/B0_AvgPool9.py)